-Cheesemaking has been known from ancient time to preserve surplus milk for a longer period.
+Cheesemaking has been a method to preserve surplus milk for an extended period from ancient times.

-Most likely the cheese originates from the Middle East and many believe therefore it must originate from Camel.
+Most likely, the cheese originates from the Middle East, and many believe it must have developed from Camel’s milk.

-Mejeriet doesn’t believe in this theory, it rather comes from sheep and goat and has most likely been discovered by a lucky coincident when transporting milk in a stomach from a slaughtered animal, causing the milk to curdle.
+Mejeriet doesn’t believe in this theory; it instead comes from sheep and goats and has most likely been discovered by a lucky coincident when transporting milk in a stomach from a slaughtered animal, causing the milk to curdle.

 Main categories of cheese, sorted by hardness and their ability to grow old and still be a pleasure to eat (for some people)

 - Cottage cheese

 You must decide for how long time you want to nurse/store your cheese: